cfenollosa/bashblog/README.md

 I created it because I wanted a very, very simple way to post entries to a blog by using a public folder on my server, without any special requirements and dependencies.
 Works on GNU/Linux, OSX and BSD.

+*How simple?
+Just type `./bb.sh post` and start writing your blogpost.*

 You can see it live here: [read the initial blog post](https://web.archive.org/web/20130520204024/http://mmb.pcb.ub.es/~carlesfe/blog/creating-a-simple-blog-system-with-a-500-line-bash-script.html).
 That page was 100% generated using bashblog, no additional tweaking.

 [![demo](https://raw.githubusercontent.com/cfenollosa/bashblog/gh-pages/images/demo_thumb.png)](https://raw.githubusercontent.com/cfenollosa/bashblog/gh-pages/images/demo.png)